 From 2000 to 2007, Debbie served as Logistics Manager for Prison Fellowship’s national Operation Starting Line program.
 In April 2008, she accepted a position as National Director of Prison Ministry for Child Evangelism Fellowship, where over a seven-year period she implemented programs in more than 40 states and developed working collaborations with more than 300 ministries.
 She has also taught Organizational Management at the Billy Graham Institute of Prison Ministries at Wheaton College and for Christian University GlobalNet.

 Debbie has served on the board of directors of the Coalition of Prison Evangelists (COPE), and on the advisory board of the Correctional Ministries and Chaplains Association (CMCA), in addition to boards of other Christian ministries.
-Debbie now serves on the International Board of Trustees for Child Evangelism Fellowship and chairs the Leadership Committee for the Greater Greensboro Area Chapter of Child Evangelism Fellowship.
+Debbie now serves on the International Board of Trustees for Child Evangelism Fellowship, chair of the USA Ministries Committee, and volunteers for the Greater Greensboro Area Chapter of Child Evangelism Fellowship.

 Dennis Walsh has served the financial reporting, compliance, and planning needs of individuals, businesses, and exempt organizations for more than 30 years.
 Following a career in public accounting, he now volunteers as a consultant to religious workers and exempt organizations, focusing on financial management, legal compliance, and organizational development.
 Since 2003, he has been a consulting resource to hundreds of nonprofits and Christian workers across the country.